RichardM83/Task-Manager/README.md

 - [x] App displays a list of tasks
 - [x] Users can add tasks to the list
-- [x] Session persists when application is closed and relaunched (tasks dont get deleted when closing app)
+- [x] Session persists when the application is closed and relaunched (tasks dont get deleted when closing app)
   - [x] Note: You have to quit the app, not minimize it, in order to see the persistence.
 - [x] Tasks can be deleted
-- [x] Users have a calendar view via navigation controller that displays tasks
+- [x] Users have a calendar view via a navigation controller that displays tasks

 The following **additional** features are implemented: